Mediacorp Digital TV broadcast rollout map

 Introduction to Digital TV

 Mediacorp is transmitting all free-to-air channels in digital format since December 2013 under the DVB-T2 television standard.
 It is necessary as the world is moving away from analogue to digital broadcasting.
 Going digital will allow the government to free up frequency spectrum which can be used for new services like mobile, wireless broadband and potentially more TV services and channels.
 Rooftop reception is available island-wide from December 2013 and digital TV broadcast will be progressively rolled out from December 2013 to 2016.
-More details can be found in the rollout map below.
+More details can be found in the rollout map.

 DVB-T2 stands for Digital Video Broadcasting – Second Generation Terrestrial.
 It is the extension of the television standard DVB-T, created for the broadcast transmission of digital terrestrial television.
 DVB-T2 is adopted as the industry standard in key European and Asian countries.
 It offers higher efficiency, robustness and flexibility, enabling efficient use of valuable terrestrial spectrum for the delivery of audio, video and data services to fixed, portable and mobile devices.